electric-eloquence/requerio/docs/README.md

 ## addClass(classes)
-For each submitted class, add that class to all matched elements which do not already have that class.
+For each submitted class, add that class to all matched elements which do not have that class.

 | Param | Type | Description |
 | --- | --- | --- |